 There are multiple options for carrying out this step, e.g. the TapeStation and BioAnalyzer instruments.
 We prefer to use a TapeStation with the D1000 or HS D1000 kits due to its ease of use, flexibility and rapid turnaround time.
 Follow the manufacturer’s instructions depending on the exact instrument and kit used.

 Library quantification

+Before they are sequenced, libraries need to be quantified, and this has to be done in terms of molairty, not just mass, as molaity is what is important for accurate loading on the sequencer.

-Timing: ∼
+Timing: ∼50 minutes